getsentry/sentry-docs/src/collections/_documentation/platforms/python/airflow.md

 sentry_dsn = ___PUBLIC_DSN___
 ```

 Now, Airflow should report errors to Sentry automatically.
-Airflow will also generate custom tags and breadcrumbs based on the current dag and tasks at time of error.
+Airflow will also generate custom tags and breadcrumbs based on the current Directed Acyclic Graph (DAG) and tasks at the time of the error.

 Please see the official [Apache Airflow documentation](https://airflow.apache.org/docs/stable/errors.html) for more details.